openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 # MercedesMe Binding

-**
-ALPHA VERSION!
+This binding provides similar access to your Mercedes Benz vehicle like the Smartphone App _Mercedes Me_.

+## ''Alpha Version''

+Current Development Status is Alpha.
+Data Mappings are missing and testing of features and regions are necessary.

+In order to analyze problems check the binding logs.
-Please connect the advanced channels form Vehicle to analyze problems!
+**In addition please connect the advanced channels from vehicle [vehicle](#vehicle) to analyze problems!**

 - feature-capabilities
 - command-capabilities
 - proto-update

-**

-This binding provides similar access to your Mercedes Benz vehicle like the Smartphone App _Mercedes Me_.
-For this you need a Mercedes developer account to get data from your vehicles.
-Setup requires some, time so follow [the steps of bridge configuration](#bridge-configuration).

-If you face some problems during setup or runtime please have a look into the [Troubleshooting section](#troubleshooting)

 ## Supported Things